nyc-crh/site/content/topics/black-latina-women/audre-lorde-cuny/_index.md

 title: Audre Lorde and Student Protest at CUNY
 layout: bundle-gallery
 draft: false
+featured: audre-lorde-portrait.jpg
+featuredAlt: Audre Lorde, a Black woman, is seated at a desk in an office surrounded by books and papers.
+Her face tilts down toward a document she is reading.
 ---

 Audre Lorde described herself as “a black feminist lesbian mother poet.”[^1] She was born in Harlem in 1924.
 Her parents were immigrants from Granada.
 Lorde was legally blind as a child and reported that she didn’t speak until she was 5.
 Some of her writing describes her experiences with education for children with vision disabilities in New York City.[^2]